aramisgithub/questpresentation/script/document.md

 Mulan does not have a person that constantly guards her, while Odysseus does.
-This may be an indication that Odysseus' struggles will be so much more difficult that he needs others to guard him, unlike Mulan whose childish little "adventures" do not really amount to much.
-Of course, this may not be the case, and Odysseus is just a little wuss and needs *divine aid*.
+This may be an indication that Odysseus' struggles will be so much more difficult that he needs others to guard him, unlike Mulan whose childish little *adventures* do not really amount to much.
+Of course, this may not be the case, and Odysseus is just a little wuss and needs Athena's *divine aid* to save him every time he falls into a tricky situation; you decide.

 # Crossing the threshold

 ## Mulan

-This really should come *before* the Meeting with the mentor, but the threshold was crossed when Mulan finally walked into the training camp, all tough and male.
+This really should come *before* the Meeting with the mentor, but I will say it now anyway for continuity's sake.
+The threshold was crossed when Mulan finally walked into the training camp, all tough and male, ready to *tussle* with the others.
+She also spits on the ground in the least manly way possible, to the suspicion of her soon-to-be friends.

 ## Odyssey

 After the war, the gods become angry with the Greeks for their prideful ways.
 Indeed, the gods are *so* angry that they form a great storm which emerges and throws the Greeks off course.
 The gods sure do hate those Greeks!
+This can be considered a threshold because it represents the first major struggle of Odysseus' trek, and is also a *point of no return*, as the ship has now sailed too far away to consider turning back now.

 ## Comparison

-Odysseus and his crew do not really have a real threshold to cross, while Mulan does.
-The fact that the Odyssey does *not* have a threshold might signal that the threshold is so drawn out that it isn't noticed.
-The threshold being drawn out may also suggest that the rest of the journey will be more laborious and arduous.
+The main difference between the crossing of the threshold in Mulan and the Odyssey is the timing and the definition of the threshold.
+In Mulan, the threshold is when she commences her adventure properly and could not turn back, even if she wanted to.
+This is contrary to the definition in the Odyssey, which only specifies that the threshold must be the point of no return, which in this case is strengthened by the first major struggle of Odysseus' journey.
+It is really quite interesting how the definition of threshold is different in almost every story, but this definition does not really imply anything about the rest of the story's content; only the structure.

 # Tests, allies, enemies